dosi/pgo_simple_gym_stats/README.md

 Based on data from: https://gist.github.com/ryankane/daa3aa2de9fce01bbd12e60275218636 .
 Crit rates and recent (2016-07-30) changes to powers of moves are based on data from: https://thesilphroad.com/research -> moves.

-Data is renamed and replicated under the json*-files of this project.
+Data is renamed and replicated under the json-files of this project.

 New data for gen 2 from:
 https://docs.google.com/spreadsheets/d/1UoI5ZZxcTWDlLEcvJMIxjlhM59_PAQN0cuncyN_af9U/edit#gid=1035542295